bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_quantifier.md

    <i>.dwi_res</i>: a three element vector with the FOV, (assumed to be the same for the x and y directions), in-plane matrix size, and the slice thickness.
 The FOV and slice thickness must be specified in mm.

    <i>.filt_kernel</i>: As noted above, the pennation angle calculation relies on the measurement of two tangent lines along the roi_mesh.
 When determining these lines, their slopes are median-filtered over an NxN window as a way to mitigate the effects of digitization errors.
 The size of the median filter is specified in filt_kernel; enter this as a single odd integer, e.g. fq_options.filt_kernel = N.  Note that median filtering results in a loss of edge information; the number of rows and columns that will be lost increases with the size of the filter kernel.

+   <i>.mesh_units</i>:  A two-element string variable set to 'vx' if the units of the roi mesh are voxels and set to 'mm' if the roi mesh has units of mm.
+If set to 'vx', the fiber tracts are converted to units of mm prior to quantification.

+   <i>.tract_units</i>: A two-element string variable set to 'vx' if the units of the fiber tracts are voxels and set to 'mm' if the fiber tracts have units of mm.
+If set to 'vx', the fiber tracts are converted to units of mm prior to quantification.

 The output arguments are:
 * <i>angle_list</i>: The pennation angles, for fiber tracking point numbers 2-end.
 Pennation angles are reported in degrees.